 After moving to Hartford, Connecticut in 1978, Thomas devoted himself to painting full time.
 He began gallery representation, while accepting illustration commissions from publishing firms in Boston and New York.
-Almost exclusively his canvases depicted historic, urban landscapes –aptly titled by one critic: “pictorial time machines.”
+Thus far, his time at the easel was entirely self-taught.
+Almost exclusively his canvases depicted historic, urban landscapes - aptly titled by one critic: “pictorial time machines.”
 His first exhibition in 1979 was recently bestowed, in total, to the Hartford Public Library.
 Thomas also continued to expand his music world.
 He accepted the position of Organist and Music Director for Saint Mary’s R.C.
 Church in New Britain, CT and sang with the professional chorus, CONCORA.

-Color became a much stronger focus in his work after a New Hampshire seminar with artist, Peter Granucci in 1986.
-The next year Thomas visited with renown portrait painter, Richard Whitney, a former pupil of R.H.
+Color became a much stronger focus in his work after a seminar with New Hampshire artist, Peter Granucci in 1986.
+The next year Thomas tutored with renown portrait painter, Richard Whitney, a former pupil of R.H.
 Ives Gammell, exponent of the Boston School of Visual Impressionism.
 TR's subject matter then expanded beyond urban scenes to portraiture and figurative work as well.

 After leaving Connecticut and spending a year in New York City, Thomas moved to San Francisco in 1992.
-His work was now exhibited in galleries on both coasts.
-He auditioned for the San Francisco Symphony Chorus with whom he is honored to share a Grammy for their 1995 recording of the Brahms’ Requiem.
+His work was now exhibited in galleries and art fairs on both coasts.
+He auditioned for the San Francisco Symphony Chorus with whom he is honored to share a Grammy for their 1994 recording of the Brahms’ Requiem.

-In 1996 he began a series of paintings, which focused on objects that accented American culture in the 20th century.
-Exploring possibilities of expression with these objects continues to entertain his easel.
-Most recently, his repertoire has grown to include "stamp" paintings.
+In 1996 he began a series of paintings, which focused on objects that accented American culture throughout the 20th century.
+Exploring the possibilities of expressing these objects in paint continues to entertain his easel today.
+Some of these objects have offered him the opportunity to also include subtle commentary, usually veiled in the title.
+Recently, his repertoire has grown to include "stamp" paintings.
 They have presented TR with the opportunity to unite a representational image with the extemporaneous, abstract application of paint.

 Thomas, gratefully, lives and works in beautiful San Francisco, California.